 History & Education.
 I am originally from Minnesota.
 I attended Loyola University New Orleans for my undergraduate education, and then I attended Washington University in St. Louis for my Ph.D. in social/personality psychology.
 Throughout my education, I have had some terrific mentors.
 You can see my psychology mentor tree here.
-In Fall 2013, I accepted a position as an Assistant Professor in Statesboro, Georgia at a large rural institution called Georgia Southern University, where I teach and conduct research now.
-I live with my wife just outside of beautiful Savannah, Georgia.
+In Fall 2013, I accepted a position as an Assistant Professor of Psychology at Georgia Southern University (Statesboro Campus), where I teach and conduct research now.
+I live with my wife in Pooler, Georgia.

 Research.
 My interests revolve around the “dark triad”, namely Machiavellianism, narcissism, and psychopathy.
 I am fascinated by where these socially aversive traits come from and how they manifest in everyday life.
 I aim to understand the cues of these traits–such as personal appearance and linguistic cues.
-As an outgrowth of my interests, I have gone on a few explorations into language analysis and individual differences more generally.
-For instance, my colleagues and I created a text analytic system called CASS.
+As an extension of my interests, I have gone on a few explorations into language analysis and individual differences more generally.
 Download my research papers here; visit my Google Scholar Profile here.